teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 silent and write-free; on emits one bounded value and commits one revision.
 The persistent posture survives restart, source stays default-off and production remains unchanged.

+MB784 accepts the production evidence gathered separately by MB782 and MB783.
+MB782 proved silent, write-free observe behavior and exact repository restore;
+MB783 promoted `short-content-v3` to enabled/on on `#i/o`, retained one bounded
+repository revision and restored all five production postures after restart with zero failures.
+MB784 adds no new runtime authority, contacts no production service and leaves the development ledger unchanged; it only makes that evidence, health gate and rollback boundary durable in source.